huddlelamp/huddle-engine/README.md

     #endregion

+__IMPORTANT:__ The current <code>DataContractSerializer</code> uses an opt-out method to serialize properties.
+Therefore, the following is important in order to avoid exception during serialization (e.g., save or load a pipeline):

+1. Add a <code>IgnoreDataMemberAttribute</code> to each property that should not be serialized.

+    #region PreProcessImage

+    /// <summary>
+    /// The <see cref="PreProcessImage" /> property's name.
+    /// </summary>
+    public const string PreProcessImagePropertyName = "PreProcessImage";

+    private BitmapSource _preProcessImage;

+    /// <summary>
+    /// Sets and gets the PreProcessImage property.
+    /// Changes to that property's value raise the PropertyChanged event.
+    /// </summary>
+    [IgnoreDataMember]
+    public BitmapSource PreProcessImage
+    {
+        get
+        {
+            return _preProcessImage;
+        }

+        set
+        {
+            if (_preProcessImage == value)
+            {
+                return;
+            }

+            RaisePropertyChanging(PreProcessImagePropertyName);
+            _preProcessImage = value;
+            RaisePropertyChanged(PreProcessImagePropertyName);
+        }
+    }

+    #endregion

 ## Processor User Interface (UI) - Create UI for a Processor

 Create a new <code>ResourceDictionary</code> or use an existing dictionary and add a new <code>DataTemplate</code> to the dictionary.
 A processor has a <code>PreProcessImage</code> and a <code>PostProcessImage</code> property by default.
 Each can be bound to an <code>Image</code> component's source.